-DATES AND VENUES – 2018 edition
+DATES AND VENUES – 2019 edition

 - 4 February – 8 February 2019 in Innsbruck (Tyrol, Austria)

-- 12 February – 16 February 2018 in Bolzano/Bozen (South Tyrol, Italy)
+- 11 February – 15 February 2019 in Bolzano/Bozen (South Tyrol, Italy)

 CONTENT AND OBJECTIVE

-Participants will analyze the basic requirements, origins and evolution of federal states, constitution making, as well as success and risk factors of multilevel systems.
-A wide range of case studies and examples of symmetric and asymmetric federations, the European Union, multinational states or current examples in Eastern Europe will be discussed.
+Participants will analyze the requisites, problems and instruments of the rule of law in federal systems.
+A wide range of case studies and examples of symmetric and asymmetric federations, the European Union, multinational states or current examples in Europe, Africa or Asia will be discussed.

 The Winter School will examine a series of issues:

 - What particular challenges does the rule of law pose for federal systems?

 - How do different concepts of the rule of law affect federal systems?

 - What is the role played by courts when it comes to conflicting law at federal and regional level?